-- Restless behavior Sudden changes of mood from laughing to crying, fears, fits of anger, and other difficult behavior may be present.
+- Hearing and sight are sometimes affected.
+If this is not recognized, the family may think that the child lacks intelligence.
+Observe the child carefully and test him to find out how well he can hear and see (see pp. 450 to 453). - Seizures (epilepsy, fits, convulsions) occur in some children with cerebral palsy (see Chapter 29). - Restless behavior Sudden changes of mood from laughing to crying, fears, fits of anger, and other difficult behavior may be present.
 This may partly be due to the child's frustration of not being able to do what he wants with his body.
 If there is too much noise and activity the child can become frightened or upset.
-The brain damage may also affect behavior.
-These children need a lot of help and patience to overcome their fears and other unusual behavior.
-(See Chapter 40.) - Sense of touch, pain, heat, cold, and body position are not lost.
-However, the children may have trouble controlling movements of their bodies and trouble with balance.
-Because of their damaged brains they may have difficulty learning these things.
-Patient teaching with lots of repetition can help. - Abnormal reflexes Babies have certain 'early reflexes' or automatic body movements that normally go away in the first weeks or months of life.
-In children with brain damage, they may last much longer.
+The brain injury may also affect behavior.
+These children need a lot of help and patience to overcome their fears and other unusual behavior (see Chapter 40). - Sense of touch, pain, heat, cold, and body position are not lost.
+However, the children may have trouble controlling how their body moves and trouble with balance.
+They may also have difficulty learning these things.
+Patient teaching with lots of repetition can help. - Abnormal reflexes Babies have certain "early reflexes" or automatic body movements that usually go away in the first weeks or months of life.
+In children with brain injury, they may last much longer.
 However, these are only important if they affect how the child moves.
-'Knee jerk' and other tendon-jump reflexes are usually over-active (jump higher than normal).
-If you are not sure, testing for abnormal reflexes may help you tell cerebral palsy from polio.
-(See p.
-40.)
+Knee jerk and other tendon-jump reflexes are usually over-active (jump higher than typical).
+If you are not sure, testing for abnormal reflexes may help you tell cerebral palsy from polio (see p.
+40).